exakat/exakat/docs/Rules.rst

 ##########################

-Php reserved names for class/trait/interface.
+PHP reserved names for class/trait/interface.
 They won't be available anymore in user space starting with PHP 7.

 For example, string, float, false, true, null, resource,... are not acceptable as class name.